Fort Lauderdale Personal Injury Lawyers Logo

 What Is The Statute Of Limitations On Wrongful Death Claims In Florida?

-Under Florida Statute § 95.11(4)(d), an action for wrongful death must be filed within two years of the date of the decedent’s death.
+Under Florida Statute § 95.11(4)(d), an action for a wrongful death case must be filed within two years of the date of the decedent’s death.
 Multiple exceptions exist to this time limit though.

 Another type of defendant for which special rules apply is state governmental agencies.
 Florida Statute § 768.28 waives the state’s right to sovereign immunity, meaning it can be sued for certain personal injury actions.